Erotic thriller: Post-classic period

-Backlash
+Decline

 The turn of the 21st century saw the erotic thriller genre as all but obsolete.
 One of the foremost reasons cited for the death knell of the genre's heyday is the Internet.
 The increased availability of online pornography in the 1990s arguably diminished the significance of the genre.
 Furthermore, by the late 1990s, the very success of the erotic thriller in the DTV era helped officiate its collapse.
 A glut of cheaply produced "T&A films" which offered sexual spectacle and copious nudity, but little else, began to saturate the market, watering down lucrative pre-sales deals with foreign distributors and causing budgets for erotic thrillers to shrink to nearly a third or less of what they were in the early 1990s.
 As budgets shrank, so did actor salaries, image quality, and shooting schedules.
 Family films became more important in the direct-to-video market, as retailers stocked more copies of blockbuster films instead of more titles.
 For these reasons many of the pioneers of the erotic thriller film, such as Axis Films International and Prism, left the market in frustration or went out of business entirely.

 Filmmakers of erotic thrillers have also cited a changing cultural landscape.
 Paul Verhoeven, the original director of Basic Instinct, reasoned that the box office failure of the sequel Basic Instinct 2 was due to a more conservative America in 2006.
 Verhoeven explained, "'Look at the people at the top [of the government].
 We are living under a government that is constantly hammering out Christian values.
 And Christianity and sex have never been good friends'".